telefonicaid/iotagent-node-lib/doc/howto.md

 #### IOTA Testing

 In order to test it, we need to create an HTTP server simulating the device.
 The quickest way to do that may be using netcat.
-In order to start it just run the following command from the command line (Linux and Mac only):
+In order to start it just run the following command from the command-line (Linux and Mac only):

 ```bash
 nc -l 9999